mikeos-tech/dictionary-sync/README.md

 I wanted to synchronise the *vim* personal dictionary so that it would be the same on all the computers that I use.
 I work on a server, a desktop computer and a laptop (that connects over a VPN).

-A searching suggested that some used Dropbox to provide this service, but as I didn't wish to use it I searched for Open Source alternatives.
+A searching suggested that some used *Dropbox* to provide this service, but as I didn't wish to use it I searched for Open Source alternatives.

 There were a number of solutions that required the use of a GUI environment to set them up, but as I wanted to use it on my server, which I access without a monitor and don't have a GUI installed, these weren't possible.
 I found one command line option, which I experimented with, but could get to work.

-It occurred to me that git could be used for this purpose, but that I would need to automate it so I developed this application to achieve this.
+It occurred to me that *git* could be used for this purpose, but that I would need to automate it so I developed this application to achieve this.

 It works for me (so far), it hasn't been tested elsewhere, though it doesn't have a lot of dependencies.
-I have it running on Ubuntu server and two instances of Kubuntu.
+I have it running on *Ubuntu server* and two instances of *Kubuntu*.

 It should work synchronising any set of files that are text based (else git won't be able to merge them) and that can be stored in a single folder structure.

 ---

-You need to have git installed as it uses the git executable, rather than using git libraries.
+You need to have *git* installed as it uses the *git* executable, rather than using *git* libraries.

 ---

-You need to create a folder, you can call it what you want but I called mine *.vim_spell* and initialise it as a git repository.
-You need to link it with an on-line git repository and configure it so you can use ssh for synchronisation (this won't work if you manually have to enter your username and password).
+You need to create a folder, you can call it what you want but I called mine *.vim_spell* and initialise it as a *git* repository.
+You need to link it with an on-line *git* repository and configure it so you can use *ssh* for synchronisation (this won't work if you manually have to enter your username and password).

 ---

-You need to set up your application, in my case the vim editor, to store the files you wish in the folder you created.
+You need to set up your application, in my case the *vim* editor, to store the files you wish in the folder you created.

 ---

 Because I was wanting to synchronise very specific files I added a *.gitignore* file within the git repository with the following content:

----
      *
      !en.utf-8.add
      !.gitignore
      en.utf-8.add.spl

+The single * excludes everything, the next two lines include the specific files they name and the last line specifically excludes the binary version of the dictionary.

 ---

-The single * excludes everything, the next two lines include the specific files they name and the last line specifically excludes the binary version of the dictionary.

-Because of file permissions you will need to use *sudo* or be logged on as root to carry out most of these steps.
+Because of file permissions you will need to use *sudo* or be logged on as *root* to carry out most of these steps.

 I will give example command lines, using the nano editor which is considered simple to use.

 ---

-1. To build/compile the program you need to have the *gcc compiler installed.*
+1. To build/compile the program you need to have the *gcc* compiler installed.

-     *gcc -pthread -o dic_sync dic_sync.c*
+     gcc -pthread -o dic_sync dic_sync.c

  - This will create the executable file *dic_sync* in the current folder.